omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Security analysis

-The waiting period of two weeks for upgrading the deposit verifier provides protection for deposit transactions that are sent in the root chain but are still in mempool before the `setDepositVerifier` is called.
-Also, it gives one week buffer for user to standard exit if invalid deposit verifier is set.
+The waiting period of two weeks when upgrading the deposit verifier provides protection for deposit transactions that are sent on the root chain, but are still in mempool before the `setDepositVerifier` is called.
+Also, it gives a one week buffer for the user to perform a standard exit if an invalid deposit verifier is set.

 For more information, see the description in the following issues:
 - https://github.com/omisego/plasma-contracts/issues/174